surajbeston/sablekh/api_docs/docs/library.md

   "datetime": "2020-07-26T19:49:22.663912Z"
 }`

+* This will not actually create a library. you shoud also send a `PATCH` request to the same endpoint with additional boolean variable `finished`.
+See `Change Library`.

 ### Retrieve Library

 *  This does require the authentication, any user, even without authentication can request this.